 Dr. Grubb is excited to provide veterinary rehabilitation services to the pets of the Western Slope of Colorado.
-She has extensive experience seeing the patients who are too nervous to be treated in a standard hospital setting.
+She has extensive experience seeing the patients too nervous to be treated in a standard hospital setting.
 Dr. Grubb says, “Much of the time, they [the patient] do much better in a quieter and neutral setting.
 I aim to accommodate my patients by offering a stress-free and FUN environment in which to treat them.”

 FOR OUR CLIENTS, Dr. Grubb, and the team affiliated with the co-op, would love to talk to you about a variety of treatment options for your small animal companion.
 We would love to help your pets enjoy the freedom of movement.
 Let us write your pet’s prescription for mobility today.
 If you would like to make an appointment, please click here.

 FOR OUR VETERINARY COLLEAGUES, The Rehab Vets provides a spacious, welcoming environment for you to work with your patients and clients and run your business independently.
 We can help with various administrative needs, refer patients within the co-op for alternative therapies or services, and assist with patient care during vacations or continuing education opportunities.
 As the co-op grows, so does the ability to offer additional services.
 If you would like to discuss how the co-op can help you and your patients, please click here.